Raven - a Bulli garage band 1977-79

 Michael, Matt and Oscar at St Joseph's School Hall, pretending to be really, really good (or perhaps not pretending???), with dual Sakai Gibson SG copies.

 Raven was a late seventies garage band, based in Bulli-Woonona, New South Wales, Australia.
-It formed in 1977 and performed at a few school dancers during 1978, before breaking up early the following year.
+Members initially got together in 1977 and performed at a few school dancers during 1978, before breaking up early the following year.
 Members included (listed A to Z):

 • Geoff Lewis - rhythm guitar (Les Paul copy), Bulli.